soiderino/WHCC/README.md

 # ℹ INFO

-The `1.1` version is more stable then this (`2.0` works too, just code is kinda goofy rn).
-Cuz I still learning some stuff in reactjs 🤗
+The `1.1` version is more stable then this.

 If you wanna download the stable version: https://github.com/soiderino/WHCC/releases